How essential oils are made

 Solvent extraction is the use of a petroleum based solvent to extract scented material from the plant.
 After being soaked, more chemicals are added to remove the solvent from the raw compound.

 Solvent extraction has some downsides.
 Synthetic compounds are left over in trace amounts in the remaining oil.
 For this reason, it is advised to use any beard oil that has a ‘floral’ fragrance, as it usually has a solvent compound it in or is totally synthetic.
 Both choices are as bad as each other.

 Why understanding where essential oils in men's grooming products come from is important.

 Talking about how essential oils are made may not be interesting.
 I agree, it’s kind of dull.
 But as the old saying goes, ‘knowledge is power’.

-We know where our raw ingredients come from and we want our customers to know that.
+We know where our raw ingredients come from and we want our customers to know that when they're using a beard oil, beard balm, face wash or body scrub that they're receiving something of quality.
 Knowing where your product comes from helps you make an informed choice.
 We also understand that when searching for products, you want products that meet industry standards.
 All ingredients we use and products we make meet the European Cosmetic Directive under their relevant categories, so you know when you use our products, they’re safe and expertly made.